 (Quotations are from the Holy Bible, New International Version)

-The Still Remembered Project logo was designed in 2016 by graphic designer, Justin Portz of Justin Portz Design.
+The Still Remembered Project logo is a registered trademark.
+It was designed in 2016 by graphic designer, Justin Portz of Justin Portz Design.
 Through his creativity, Justin intertwined the footprints of the board members baby’s into the logo.